UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/04_Programming.md

 1. Start -> Programming -> Arduino IDE
 2. File -> Examples -> Basics -> Blink
 3. Click on "Upload" button.
-4. Save the sketch if you want
+4. Save the sketch if you wantpro
 5. Wait "Compiling sketch..." until "Uploadin complete".

 Now the sketch will be run on M4 side.